UsabilityEngineering/DoctorVerde/README.md

 * [Wireframes](#)
 * [Prototype](https://xd.adobe.com/view/aa438efd-953f-4a51-a444-14a28db70a0c-ff10/)

-# Phase 1: Requirements Gathering
+# Phase I: Requirements Gathering

 * __Executive Summary:__ Looked into finding common issues among plant growers, from farmers to home gardeners with the desire to use technology to automate detection of these issues to allow for quick remedies.
   * Issues include plant illness, pests, etc.